When the Dead Speak: How AI Gave a Murder Victim a Voice in Court

 Christopher Pelkey, a man killed in a 2021 road rage shooting, addressed his killer.

-But through AI.
+He did it through AI.

-His family used artificial intelligence to generate a digital video of him…reconstructed from images, mannerisms, voice samples, and memory…to deliver his final words in court.
+His family used artificial intelligence to generate a digital video of him, reconstructed from images, mannerisms, voice samples, and memory to deliver his final words in court.

 The Age of Digital Resurrection